moj-analytical-services/user-guidance/source/documentation/apps/static-app.md

 Once you have your repository, you can [clone it to your local machine](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) and start writing your application, or copy existing code to [push](https://docs.github.com/en/get-started/using-git/pushing-commits-to-a-remote-repository) to the repository.

 You will need to create a `Dockerfile` that builds and runs your application.
 You can define this yourself entirely, however we recommend you use the open-source Shiny Server image managed by the Analytical Platform.
 [Click here to see further documentation about this, including an example Dockerfile](https://user-guidance.analytical-platform.service.justice.gov.uk/apps/rshiny-app.html#open-source-shiny-server).
+The [webapp_examples repo](https://github.com/moj-analytical-services/webapp_examples) may contain applications build using other languages and frameworks too.

 When ready to deploy, you can move on to: